 November 2, 2017

 When I picture a “college town,” the San Fernando Valley doesn’t exactly fit the criteria.
-I actually lived in what I viewed as a college town – Bellingham, Washington, the home of Western Washington University (WWU).
+I lived in what I viewed as a college town – Bellingham, Washington, the home of Western Washington University (WWU).
 Back when I attended WWU for one quarter, the city had a population of about 40,000, and the enrollment at WWU was 10,000.
 Another classic college town comes to mind every time UCLA travels to play football against Washington State University (WSU) in Pullman, Washington.
 The sportscasters generally have some disparaging remarks about Pullman’s limited hospitality options, which may not be entirely unwarranted since Pullman has a population of 30,000, of which 20,000 are WSU students.
 Now that’s a college town.

 The San Fernando Valley’s population is far too big to fit the definition of a college town, or a “town” by any stretch of the meaning.
 There are a fair number of sources for post-high-school education, but four campuses are by far the largest colleges and account for almost 90,000 students between them.
 Yeah, as in three times the entire population of Pullman.
 The largest of the four is California State University, Northridge (CSUN), with an enrollment of 40,000, followed by three community colleges each with over 10,000 students.
-Maybe I need to re-define college town; maybe something like this: “Anywhere with over 90,000 college students is definitely a college town.”
+Maybe I need to redefine college town; maybe something like this: “Anywhere with over 90,000 college students is a college town.”

-So I have a new definition.
+So, I have a new definition.
 What’s the point?
-Is there something new to say about colleges and universities.
+Is there something new to say about colleges and universities?
 They are certainly in the news – whether quoting some professor as an expert on a certain topic or revealing some campus controversy or simply reporting the results of local college sports teams.
 And virtually every family with children, even toddlers, has given thought to college and its costs.
-Most view the presence of colleges in their city as critical asset, although some view them as unhealthy centers of political correctness and indoctrination.
+Most view the presence of colleges in their city as a critical asset, although some view them as unhealthy centers of political correctness and indoctrination.

 For Christ-followers, the opportunity represented by colleges is sometimes concealed, or unnoticed.
-In the case of the San Fernando Valley, here are more than 90,000 young adults, eager to learn, often impressionable, and representing persons from all over the globe.
+In the case of the San Fernando Valley, there are more than 90,000 young adults, eager to learn, often impressionable, and representing persons from all over the globe.
 Jesus told his followers to “make disciples of all nations,” and what a great opportunity to do so right in our “town” at these campuses.
 Thousands of persons, mostly in their late teens and twenties, and a fair number of them are international students.
 What a great opportunity to love, pray, and share the goodness of Christ in both practical and spiritual ways.
 An amazing way to love an international student?
 Host one in your home, with some stays as short as six weeks during the summer.